-Fiddle week staff - August 6-12, 2017
+Fiddle week staff - JULY 29-August 4, 2018

-Liz Knowles has brought her distinctive sound – the fire and finesse of Irish fiddle music combined with the tonal richness of the classical violin – to countless venues around the world, including Carnegie Hall, Broadway, and the Kennedy Center, l’Olympia in Paris, and theatres and festivals from Shanghai to São Paulo to Sarawak.
-A virtuosic and versatile performer, Liz was the fiddler for Riverdance and soloist on the soundtrack for the film Michael Collins.
-She has performed with such diverse artists as The New York Pops, Don Henley, Rachel Barton, Marcus Roberts, Steve Reich, Liz Carroll, Cherish the Ladies, and most recently, with actress Fiona Shaw in collaboration for a special performance for the Kennedy Center’s Ireland Festival 100.
+Liz Knowles has brought her distinctive sound – the fire and finesse of Irish fiddle music combined with the tonal richness of the classical violin – to countless venues around the world, including Carnegie Hall, Broadway, the Kennedy Center, l’Olympia in Paris, and theatres and festivals from Shanghai to São Paulo to Sarawak.
+A virtuosic and versatile performer, Liz was the fiddler for Riverdance and soloist on the soundtrack for the film, Michael Collins.
+She has performed with such diverse artists as The New York Pops, Don Henley, Rachel Barton, Marcus Roberts, Steve Reich, Liz Carroll, Cherish the Ladies, and most recently, with actress Fiona Shaw in collaboration for a special performance for the Kennedy Center’s Ireland 100 Festival.
 Her career today combines the roles of performer, composer, arranger, and producer in theatrical and recording projects and she is highly regarded as a teacher for music camps and workshops.
 Today, she most regularly performs with her trio, Open the Door for Three, the all-star fiddle ensemble String Sisters, and as a member of a new and exciting project, the Martin Hayes Quartet.